sunnysid3up/python-linter/README.md

 **High**
 - Must not have any type errors.
+- Must not have any code format issues.
+- Must not have import disorganization.
 - Must meet code standard style (PEP8).
 Code must have a Pylint score of 10.

+**Medium (default)**
+- Must not have any type errors.
 - Must not have any code format issues.
 - Must not have import disorganization.

-**Medium (default)**
+- Code must have a Pylint score of 8 ore greater.

+**Low**
 - Must not have any type errors.
-- Code must have a Pylint score of 7 ore greater.
 - Must not have any code format issues.

-**Low**
-- Must not have any type errors

-#### More pylint customization
+#### (Optional) More pylint customization
 Create a setup.cfg or a .pylintrc file in the current working directory.

 ```